shaheenweb30-ai/clearcents/src/components/pricing/README.md

 ## SEO

 The pricing page includes proper SEO metadata:
-- Title: "Pricing | ClearCents — Free and Pro"
+- Title: "Pricing | CentraBudget — Free and Pro"
-- Description: "ClearCents pricing: start free, then upgrade to Pro when you're ready.
+- Description: "CentraBudget pricing: start free, then upgrade to Pro when you're ready.
 One paid plan, all features.
 14-day trial available."